 Elliot Richards, a socially awkward IT worker, is given seven wishes to get the girl of his dreams when he meets up with a very seductive Satan.
 The catch: his soul.
 Some of his wishes include being a 7 foot basketball star, a wealthy, powerful man, and a sensitive caring guy.
 But, as could be expected, the Devil must put her own little twist on each his fantasies.Written by

-When Dan is in the basketball fantasy, they have his name as Lamar.
+During the basketball game, they have Jerry's name as Lamar.
 See more »

 Was this review helpful to you?

 | Report this